Pass the pen: Alumnae nominated spotlight

 By Rachel Hommel | GPS News

-Q: What has been a highlight of your career so far?
+Q: A highlight of your career so far.

-Q: Please share a favorite memory from your GPS experience
+Q: A favorite thing or memory of your GPS experience.

 Q: Who would you like to pass the pen to and why?